koaPhoto

 Koa is definitely a thinker!
 This has proven to be only the tip of the iceberg — Koa continued to blow our minds with his ability to stay in "thought gear" in situations when any other llama would "flip the switch" to reaction all the way until his hormones came in.

 Koa's gaits are strong and true — a natural trot and four-beat walk — and he inherited the highly desirable standard Classic coat from his sire along with the super-shedding undercoat of his dam.
-Koa continues to have the best coat on the farm, and he passed that on to his first offspring as well.
+Unfortunately Koa did not pass his excellent shedding trait along to his offspring Finn.

 Koa is a tree in the acacia family, endemic to Hawaii.
 It is unique in many ways, including being nontoxic (having evolved in the absence of large herbivores).
 The word "koa" is native hawai'ian and means "strong", which Koa definitely embodies.